Simple holographic dual of the Maxwell-Cattaneo model & the fate of KMS symmetry for non-hydrodynamic modes: Introduction

 Motivated by the experimental progresses in heavy-ion collisions \cite{Romatschke:2017ejr,Gale:2013da}, relativistic hydrodynamics \cite{Kovtun:2012rj} has emerged as a universal effective framework to capture late-time and long-wavelength dynamics in relativistic systems near thermal equilibrium.
 In this language, the continuity equation stems directly from the presence of a U(1) global symmetry, leading to the conservation of a four-current $J^\mu$ with $\mu=t,\vec{x}$.
 Importantly, diffusion arises also in neutral relativistic fluids where it describes the dynamics of shear fluctuations related to the stress tensor $T^{\mu\nu}$ and governed by the shear viscosity $\eta$ \cite{Kovtun:2012rj}.
 Also in this context, in order to retain causality, the diffusion equation has to be modified within the so-called Israel-Stewart (IS) formalism \cite{Israel:1979wp} which can somehow be thought as the tensorial version of the MC model.

 Both the MC and IS frameworks can be successfully embedded in field theory language \cite{Jain:2023obu,Hongo:2024brb} (see also \cite{Baggioli:2020whu}) and are part of a larger program (sometimes labeled \textit{quasi-hydrodynamics} \cite{Martinoia:2024cbw}) aimed to extend hydrodynamics introducing non-hydrodynamic modes.
-Aside from the fundamental perspective, the introduction of non-hydro modes is fundamental near critical points \cite{PhysRevD.98.036006,PhysRevD.106.036017} and at shorter timescales \cite{PhysRevLett.130.212303} (see more details in Appendix A of \textit{End Matter}).
+Aside from the fundamental perspective, the introduction of non-hydro modes is fundamental near critical points \cite{PhysRevD.98.036006,PhysRevD.106.036017} and at shorter timescales \cite{PhysRevLett.130.212303}.

+The MC model was originally proposed to describe heat conduction in real materials.
+However, in most materials, the relaxation time $\tau$ is extremely short, typically on the order of picoseconds, so the non-hydrodynamic mode is often neglected~\cite{10.1115/1.3098984}.
+It is therefore instructive to identify physical scenarios in which a genuinely long-lived non-hydrodynamic mode is present.
+Although providing a general microscopic characterization of non-hydrodynamic modes remains a significant challenge, particularly in the presence of hydrodynamic fluctuations, two simple and illustrative examples can be discussed.

+A first illustrative case is that of critical points \cite{Stephanov:2017ghc}.
+The simplest example involves a system with spontaneously broken U(1) symmetry (i.e., a superfluid) as the temperature approaches the critical value $T_c$.
+In this regime, the amplitude mode, associated with fluctuations in the magnitude of the order parameter, acquires a purely imaginary dispersion relation $\omega = - {\rm i} \Gamma$, with $\Gamma \propto (T_c - T)$.
+As $T \to T_c$, this non-hydrodynamic mode becomes increasingly long-lived and must be included in any accurate effective description (see, for instance, \cite{Donos:2022xfd,Donos:2022qao,Donos:2023ibv} in holographic and SK contexts).
+A similar scenario arises in QCD near its critical point, where extended hydrodynamic frameworks accounting for such long-lived non-hydro modes have been proposed~\cite{Stephanov:2017wlw,Stephanov:2017ghc}.
+Interestingly, within this framework, the microscopic origin of the non-hydrodynamic mode becomes clear: it corresponds to the Wigner transform of the equal-time two-point function of the fluctuations of the order parameter field.

+A second ubiquitous and conceptually simple scenario involves systems with approximate symmetries or weakly broken conservation laws, as captured within the quasi-hydrodynamic framework~\cite{Grozdanov:2018fic}.
+In such cases, the coupling responsible for the explicit breaking of the symmetry is small compared to all other relevant scales in the system (e.g., the temperature), resulting in a nearly conserved quantity whose associated mode is long-lived and must be included in the effective theory.

+A textbook example is electron transport in clean metals, where Umklapp scattering is weak and electron momentum decays very slowly, this is the essence of the Drude model.
+Another well-known example is the slow decay of the axial charge, which is governed by the smallness of the quark mass.